Bicycle Laws & Road Cycling Rules in California & the Central Coast

 This is one of the most common questions cyclists get.
 And the answer is…it depends.

 More specifically, it depends on where you are.
-Our cycling routes on the Central Coast lie in unincorporated San Luis Obispo County, which means that it is legal to ride your bike on sidewalks in most areas unless signage says otherwise.
+Our cycling routes on the Central Coast mostly lie in unincorporated San Luis Obispo County, which means that it is legal to ride your bike on sidewalks in most areas unless signage says otherwise.

-However, incorporated cities such as the City of Morro Bay often have their own regulations.
 Morro Bay has a bike route map that indicates where cyclists may ride—cyclists aren’t permitted to ride on sidewalks in city business districts unless the sidewalks are part of a cycling route.

-Are There Any Rules For Riding in Groups of Cyclists?
+Are There Any Rules for Riding in Groups of Cyclists?

 According to traffic laws, there are no regulations on how you should ride in groups of cyclists.
 However, it’s usually a good idea to:

-• Ride in two lines when the road space will allow
+- Ride in two lines when the road space will allow

-• Leave at least a few feet between each cyclist
+- Leave at least a few feet between each cyclist

-• Communicate hazards on the roadway
+- Communicate hazards on the roadway

-• Assess your group and the roads your group will be riding to identify what formations and pace to ride
+- Assess your group and the roads your group will be riding to identify what formations and pace to ride

 Can I Get a DUI While Cycling?